 Visiting Victoria Park

 Right in the heart of Nuwara Eliya, Victoria Park offers a wealth of tropical park pleasures.
 Victoria Park named after Queen Victoria is another inheritance from the British colonial rulers.
-Victoria Park is one of the most attractive tourist attractions in Nuwara Eliya and loved by local as well as foreign tourists.
+Victoria Park is one of the most attractive tourist attractions in Nuwara Eliya and loved by locals as well as foreign tourists.
 The park is just walking distance away from the city centre.
 Compared to most other parks and botanical gardens, Victoria Park has a stunning collection of flowering plants and trees and blooms smile in all possible colours.
 The park is very attractive and beautiful due to the multi-coloured flowers, especially during the flowering season from March to June.
 A visit to the Victoria park must with kids, it’s a rewarding day out for adults as well.